aaronwalsman/dirt/README.md

-# Distributed Intelligent Replicator Toolkit (DIRT)
+# The Distributed Intelligent Replicator Toolkit (DIRT)

 ## Overview
 DIRT is a set of tools for building large dynamic gridworlds.